flowplayer/flowplayer-ovp-for-wordpress/README.md

 ## Configure

 1. Navigate to 'Settings' -> 'Flowplayer OVP'
 2. Find your Site ID and API key from your Flowplayer OVP workspace settings page.
-You can follow the link from the settigns page.
+You can follow the link from the settings page.
 3. Copy the Site ID and API key to corresponding fields
 4. Save settings